Almanac Submissions

 We call on you to type out, your observations, your source material: your anticipations.
 We ask that you sniff the wind and tell us what you are smelling.

-Send your editorial abstracts to [email protected], ASAP, and no later than February 28.
+Send your editorial abstracts to [email protected], ASAP, and no later than midnight on January 5, 2024.